-To press the point further, years ago, the authors of Ascent of a Leader dropped this bunker-buster right in my backyard: There is no greater loss than to come to that purpose in life for which we were born and to not be prepared.
-Reality check for sure.
+Years ago, I read Ascent of a Leader and its authors dropped this bunker-buster right in my backyard: "There is no greater loss than to come to that purpose in life for which we were born and to not be prepared."
+Reality check, huh?